OXID-eSales/oxideshop_ce/README.md

 4. `$ composer install --no-dev`
 5. `$ cp source/config.inc.php.dist source/config.inc.php`

+If you want to install OXID eShop including example data like products, categories etc., you first need to install the demo data package:

+1. `$ composer require oxid-esales/oxideshop-demodata-ce:dev-b-6.0`

 ### IDE code completion

 You can easily enable code completion in your IDE by installing [this script](https://github.com/OXID-eSales/eshop-ide-helper>) and generating it as described.